-The Employee Retention Credit (ERTC) was created as part of the CARES Act to encourage businesses to continue paying employees by providing a credit to the eligible employer for wages paid to eligible employees.
+The Employee Retention Credit (ERC or ERTC) was created as part of the CARES Act to encourage businesses to continue paying employees by providing a credit to the eligible employer for wages paid to eligible employees.
 The ERC could be a valuable alternative for those who did not qualify for PPP and other emergency loans.
 We have compiled a list of frequently asked questions below:

 Question: For ERTC eligibility, does the company need to calculate full-time equivalents or just the total of all full-time employees and exclude part-time employees?

 Answer: For ERTC, unlike PPP, the employee threshold is determined by looking at full-time employees rather than full-time equivalents.
-A full-time employee in this case is defined as someone working an average 30 hours per week or 130 hours per month.
+A full-time employee, in this case, is defined as someone working an average of 30 hours per week or 130 hours per month.

 Question: What medical benefits can we include for ERTC?

 Answer: Health care costs that employers pay on behalf of their employees to provide and maintain a group health plan can be included as qualified costs for determining the credit.